Battle of Korsun–Cherkassy: German maneuver within the pocket

 Stemmermann began withdrawing troops from the north side of the pocket, reorienting the thrust of the escape direction, and attacking south to move toward the relief forces on the north bank of the Gniloy Tikich.
-The encircled forces aimed to capture the villages of Novo-Buda, Komarovka, Khilki and Shanderovka at the southwestern perimeter of the pocket to reach a favorable jump-off line for the breakout.
+The encircled forces aimed to capture the villages of Novo-Buda, Komarovka, Khilki, and Shanderovka at the southwestern perimeter of the pocket to reach a favorable jump-off line for the breakout.
 On 11 and 12 February, elements of the 72nd Infantry Division captured Novo-Buda and Komarovka, respectively.
 On the evening of 15 February, Khilki was secured, against a Soviet counterattack.
 However, of all the German divisions in the pocket, the 5th SS Panzer Division contributed the most to continued operations.
 Since the SS Division Wiking was the only truly mobile force inside the pocket, the division's tracked units were repeatedly shifted from one end of the pocket to the other to shore up crumbling lines.

-The pocket had "wandered" south and half-way toward the relief force and rested on the village of Shanderovka.
+The pocket had "wandered" south and halfway toward the relief force and rested on the village of Shanderovka.
 The settlement was heavily defended by the Soviets; it was captured by 72nd Infantry troops, retaken by units of the Soviet 27th Army and recaptured by the Germania regiment of 5th SS Panzer Division.
 By nightfall on 16 February, the III Panzer Corps fought its way closer to the encircled formations, with spearheads now seven kilometers from Group Stemmermann.